MichaIng/DietPi-Docs/docs/software/cloud.md

 ## Firefox Sync Server - Sync bookmarks, tabs, history and passwords

 This is Mozilla's Firefox Sync Server which manages syncing Firefox instance bookmarks, history, tabs and passwords across devices.
-Out of the box it runs on a Python server for small loads and can be configured to run behind nginx or Apache.
+Out of the box it runs on a Python server for small loads and can be configured to run behind Nginx or Apache.

 ![DietPi cloud software Firefox Sync Server](../assets/images/dietpi-software-cloud-firefoxsyncserver.png)